benj2468/cs92-crypto/hw6/activities.md

 2. alice and bob are remote business partners

 Since Alice and Bob are business partners, they likely trust the same businesses.
 Bob could utilize this business connection to share the public key.
 The business could act almost as a certificate management system.
 If we trust messages that are sent securely through the business channels, then Bob could easily share his public key through that business channel (secure business email), the assumption is that the business channel is secure to the business, but not secure to the individuals.
 By sharing the public key through this channel it is almost certainly coming from Bob (since we trust the business and it's actors), then Alice and Bob can use the public key on another channel to communicate.
-Technically the business would be able to listen in if they read their employee's emails, but since we trust the business, we believe they do not have intentions of doing this.

-3. alice and bob are strangers
+1. alice and bob are strangers

-Sounds like craigslist.
-Schedule a meetup.
+Sounds like craigslist...

+This is really a CA-free certification model (since in the other cases they at least have some turst already between the two parties).
+In this case though there is no initial trust.
+In this case, Bob can self-sign the certificate, and maybe send along some other information that might help alice make an informed decision to trust bob (linkedIn link, resume, note from a co-worker, etc.) Then alice can make an informed decision to trust this public key (and it's purpose).
+To check the public key (and it's purpose) before sending anything too secure.
+Alice could test Bob by sending a nonce to him encrypted under his public key.
+If he properly decrypts it, and shares in response the nonce, then he has access to the private key for the key he gave to Alice.
+Then they can continue.